glitch-anand/Parameter-Blackout/README.md

 # Parameter-Blackout
 A simple script that masks sensitive information based on the inputs provided.
+Has the capability to process relatively large log files.
+Masks Email IDs automatically.

 Files include the following: